saucelabs/sauce-docs/docs/mobile-apps/automated-testing.md

 hide_table_of_contents: true
 ---

-Sauce Labs empowers you to run automation tests using the test instrumentation you prefer, so you can achieve total digital confidence in your application's behavior and performance on any mobile device.
+Sauce Labs empowers you to run automation tests using the test instrumentation you prefer, so you can achieve total digital confidence in your app's behavior and performance on any mobile device.

 :::note
-While "mobile testing" can also refer to testing web applications within a browser on a mobile device, the Sauce Labs mobile automated testing documentation is predominantly addressing concepts and practices related to testing a mobile application designed to be installed on a mobile device.
+While "mobile testing" can also refer to testing web apps within a browser on a mobile device, the Sauce Labs mobile automated testing documentation is predominantly addressing concepts and practices related to testing a mobile app designed to be installed on a mobile device.
 :::

 ## High Level Steps